 Your Home HIV test will be sent in discreet packaging by first-class post, labelled with your name, address and a returns label.
 We will include a condom and lube pack with your order.

 What happens if I test positive?

-Following a positive result, a sexual health nurse will guide you through what happens next, what support is available, and arrangements will be made to see a HIV specialist who will take care of your health.
+Following a positive result, a sexual health nurse will guide you through what happens next, what support is available, and arrangements will be made to see a specialist who will take care of your health.

 With an early diagnosis and access to treatment, HIV is a long-term manageable condition with normal life expectancy.
 HIV treatment is free.
 Many people with a HIV diagnosis on effective treatment become undetectable which means they will not transmit HIV to others.